HuuDatDo/SODA/README.md

 ## Usage

-We have only implemented with Cifar100 dataset, MIT-States and Imagenet1k is not ready to use yet.
+We have only implemented with the Cifar100 dataset; MIT-States and Imagenet1k are not yet ready to use.

 ```bash
 python main.py --dataset cifar